 What we will be Learning this Year

 Open wide – let’s take a look inside!
 We’re on a voyage of discovery to investigate the busy world inside our bodies….

 Topic: In this topic, we will be learning all about our digestive system.
 We will be starting with learning all about our mouth and teeth, before moving onto how our food is digested and eventually becomes our bodily waste!
 We will be learning all about how to keep this system clean and healthy.
 We will also be learning all about countries, counties and rivers around us and locating them on maps.

 English: In English, we will be writing fantasy stories based on a visitor coming into school.
 We will also be writing explanation texts about the digestive system and how it works.

 Maths: In Maths, we will be becoming more confident with the number system, written calculations and improving our mental maths skills.

 I am warrior!
 I am strong, brave and powerful.
 Meet me in battle.
 Draw your sword, wield your axe and challenge me if you dare!
 Invade and attack, Romans versus the Celts, the fight is on….

 Topic: In this topic we will be learning all about the Roman Empire, what the Romans did for us and the impact they had on Britain.
-We will be becoming very creative in Art and DT as we develop our drawing and sculpture skills, and design and make shields and helmets for battle!
-We will also be learning all about countries around us and locating them on maps.
+We will link history to our Art, as we learn about mosaics and create our own!

 English: In English we will be reading the mythical story about King Midas and writing our own version.
 We will also be reading the poem, The Sound Collector, and developing our poetry skills.